mk12/parse/README.md

 ## SimpleIO

-Parse is based on SimpleIO, an extremely similar project that I wrote in C. I've included it this repository under `simpleio/`.
+Parse is based on SimpleIO, an extremely similar project that I wrote in C. I've included the SimpleIO in this repository in the files `simpleio.h` and `simpleio.c`.

 ## License